ethantkoenig/run_lambda/README.rst

 functions.
 However, all of the other utilities (that I know of) only provide a command-line tool.
 A command-line tool is great for quick manual invocations.
-However, if you want to create robust, automated tests for your Lambda functions, an Python module that you can import and call is more appropriate.
+However, if you want to create robust, automated tests for your Lambda functions, a Python module that you can import and call is more appropriate.
 ``run_lambda`` is unique because it offers both a simple command-line tool for manual invocations, and an importable Python module for automated tests.